Your body runs off what you feed it. The best way to get the most energy from your food is to make sure you’re giving yourself the best food possible.

-Besides what you eat, when you eat can also impact your mood.
+Besides what you eat, when you eat can also impact your energy.
 Did you ever notice how you feel sluggish after a big lunch or dinner?
 That’s because your body is using its energy to digest that big meal instead of powering the rest of your body.

-Just like processed foods, refined carbohydrates like sugars and white flour add little to your nutrition.
+Just like processed foods, refined carbohydrates like sugars and white flour add little nutrition.
 Choosing whole grain foods and complex carbohydrates ensures that your body gets the full benefits of the hull of the grain that adds fiber to your diet.

 If you’re not getting everything you need from your food, you may want to consider taking a daily vitamin.
-Consulting with a nutritionist or homeopathic doctor could get you started on a nutritional supplement regiment.
+Consulting with a nutritionist or homeopathic doctor could get you started on a nutritional supplement regimen.
 Make sure to talk to your doctor about any and all nutritional supplements you’re considering.

 Being mindful of what’s on your plate can be a healthy and effective way to keep your energy up.
 With regular exercise and good nutrition, you can maintain healthy levels of energy during depressive episodes.
-Check out Foods That Calm Your Mind to get you through periods of distress.